Controlled Resuscitation in Trauma Patients Clinical Practice Guideline

 Adult blunt trauma patient without known traumatic brain injury Resuscitate to a SBP >70 mmHg until hemorrhage is controlled

-Adult penetrating trauma patient without known traumatic brain injury Resuscitate to a MAP > 50 mmHg or SBP >70 mmHg until hemorrhage controlled
+Adult penetrating trauma patient without known traumatic brain injury Resuscitate to a MAP > 50 mmHg or SBP >70 mmHg until hemorrhage controlled.

 *Note: there is increasing interest in and use of resuscitative balloon occlusion of the aorta (REBOA).
-When used correctly, REBOA dramatically decreases blood pressure distal to the site of hemorrhage and, as such, is complimentary to controlled resuscitation, not contradictory.
+When used correctly, REBOA dramatically decreases blood pressure distal to the site of hemorrhage and, as such, is complementary to controlled resuscitation, not contradictory.

 Summary of Recommendations/Guideline

 For hypotensive patients arriving to the trauma center with penetrating or blunt trauma, resuscitation should be titrated to a systolic blood pressure >70 mmHg until ongoing hemorrhage has been ruled out or control of hemorrhage has been obtained.
-These patients should receive early blood product utilization and minimal crystalloid.
+These patients should receive early blood product utilization and minimal crystalloid administration.
 Once rTEG data is available it should be used to further guide resuscitation strategies.

 Population – adult trauma patients without evidence of traumatic brain injury